 Bradenton police searching for missing teen

-BRADENTON, Fla.
-(WWSB) - Bradenton police are searching for a missing juvenile.
+SARASOTA, Fla.
+(WWSB) - Bradenton police are searching for 16-year-old, Hadjer Djahlat.

+Hadjer was last seen in the 5000 block of Cabo Ct. on June 19 at approximately 2 p.m.

+She is 5-feet-5-inches and weighs 140 pounds.
+She may be wearing black/red pants and a black t-shirt.
+She’s possibly carrying a black M&M backpack.

 Copyright 2023 WWSB.
 All rights reserved.